 34. Skip the Dining Plan

-While we are excited about the return of the Disney Dining Plan in 2024, it’s not exactly a “budget-conscious” option for families.
+While the Disney Dining Plan finally is back in 2024, it’s not exactly a “budget-conscious” option for families.
 It’s really more about convenience and pre-paying for your meals prior to your trip.
 This gives your vacation more of an ‘All-Inclusive feel’ so that you don’t need to be consumed with the costs of dining once you are on site.

 While there was a time several years ago when the dining plan made more sense for families, these days it is less about saving money and more about convenience, which is why we don’t recommend it for most.